Get the Free 6-Step Plan →

 How you speak.

-What you reinforce.
+What you recognize.

-What students practice every single day.
+What students practice every day.

 You don't need to start over.